pedrojesusbenito-netizen/vendor-spend-analysis/outputs/executive_memo_v1.md

 ---

-*Analysis based on vendor name and spend data only.
+*These actions represent the highest-confidence savings available immediately post-close.
+Analysis based on vendor name and spend data only.
 Recommendations subject to post-close due diligence.*